 (v) Details regarding consultations with personnel on vessels or installations and, where appropriate, the representative workers’ organizations, on the preparation and implementation of the vessel’s or installation’s occupational safety and health policies and programmes and the procedures to ensure the continuous improvement of the policies to take into account changes in practice and technology;

-(w) The occupational safety and health policy and programme for each vessel or installation engaged in activities in the Area.
+(w) The occupational safety and health policy and programme for each vessel or installation engaged in activities in the Area;

+[(x) Procedures for the periodic review of the plan and for its updating.]

 3. An occupational safety and health policy and programme for a vessel or installation engaged in activities in the Area must contain the following to ensure a safety culture on board the vessel or installation: